 There are 9 tutor groups in Year 7.
-Each tutor group has 27 students.

 The tutor stays with the tutor group, as they move up through the school from Year 7 to 11.
 The tutor is the first port of call for parents and carers and will provide pastoral and academic support.
-The tutor team is led by the Learning Coordinator, who manages the tutorial programme and supports the tutors to monitor academic progress, behaviour, attendance, punctuality, uniform and wellbeing for each student.
+The tutor team is led by the Learning Coordinator and their Year Team Assistant, who manages the tutorial programme and supports the tutors to monitor academic progress, behaviour, attendance, punctuality, uniform and wellbeing for each student.